VagelisKalimeris/Test-Go-RestApi/README.md

 ## Limitations
 - `PUT` operations are not covered.
 This is because testing them would have been very similar to `PATCH` which is covered.
-- Paginated results are not causing problems, since so far newly added test data come up in 1st page.
-There exists a PR retrieving all page results for relevant pages, but api blocks with `429, Too many requests`.
-Another approach will be to create methods asserting exists/not-exists in all pages for given data.
+- Paginated results are not causing problems in 'contains' operations, since newly added test data come up in 1st page.
+  However, for 'does not contain' operations, we need to go through all result pages, and this is blocked by api with `429, Too many requests`.
+PRs #2 and #3 were attempts fixing that.

 ## Bugs Discovered
 All test cases marked with `@pytest.mark.xfail` are one of: